ellinorjohansson/celcius-farenheit/README.md

 > [!NOTE]
-> Created this memory just for fun as a side project in my free time, initially locally, and later connected it to GitHub.
+> Created this project just for fun as a side project in my free time, initially locally, and later connected it to GitHub.

 # Fahrenheit to Celsius Converter